 Prevention

-Preventing Problems Is the Best Way to Address Alberta’s Addiction Issues
+Preventing Problems Is the Best Way to Address Alberta’s Addiction Issues:

 As Albertans, we need to focus on preventing problems before they occur.
 When we postpone dealing with problems, they become worse and require more resources to fix.
 One way to get ahead of problems is to set up policies and programs that allocate resources now instead of putting things off and waiting until later.
 Simply put, Alberta would be better off if we took steps today to prevent and treat addictions.
 Realizing that we need to prevent problems before they occur is the key to moving forward and will allow us to deal effectively with our problems.